Explicit Acyclic Models and (Co)Chain Operations: Functorial Contraction Procedure Chain Maps

-We turn to examples of Proposition \ref{8.3} when there are no group actions.
+We turn to examples of Proposition \ref{8.3} and Proposition \ref{8.2} where there are no group actions.
 For any simplicial sets $X, Y$ we have classical functorial Alexander-Whitney, Eilenberg-Zilber, and diagonal approximation maps These complexes are not contractible in general, but there is still a common explanation of all three maps, using the preferred contraction of chains on simplices, chains on products of simplices, and tensor products of chains on simplices, along with the idea of minimal contractible carriers outlined above.
-There is also an obvious diagonal map given on simplices by $\sigma \mapsto (\sigma, \sigma)$. \begin{exam} \textbf{The Map $\bf \delta_\times.$} This map obviously commutes with the contractions of domain and range when $X$ is a simplex Also, $N_n(\Delta^n)$ is generated by $(0, 1, \ldots, n) = h (1, \ldots n)$.
-So Proposition \ref{8.3} applies and $\delta_\times = \phi_{func}$.
-Of course this example is trivial to analyze directly. $ $ \end{exam}
+There is also an obvious diagonal map given on simplices by $\delta_\times(\sigma) = (\sigma, \sigma)$.\\

+We take up the $EZ$ map in the next subsection.
+We can use either Proposition \ref{8.2} or \ref{8.3} to prove that the recursive functorial procedure diagonals and general $AW$ maps are given by the well-known classical formulas.
+In particular, if Proposition \ref{8.3} is used it is not necessary to prove the known formula is a chain map.